-If you’re considering switching careers to real estate, you might be wondering, “how much does the average real estate agent make?”
-Planning ahead to know how much you can expect before starting a new career will help you understand how much to save and how to adjust your budget during the career transition period.
+If you’re considering switching careers to real estate, you might be wondering, “How much does the average real estate agent make?”
+Planning ahead to know how much you can expect to earn before starting a new career will help you understand how much to save and how to adjust your budget during the career transition period.
 We surveyed real estate agents across the country to learn what their annual earnings are, and what factors impact how much money they make.

 Average real estate income depends on many factors

 A real estate agent’s income is highly dependent on many different elements such as niche, years of experience, how many hours they work a week, and even their happiness.
-The answer to “how much does the average real estate agent make?” isn’t as simple as giving one dollar figure.
+The answer to “How much does the average real estate agent make?” isn’t as simple as giving one dollar figure.
 To get an accurate number, you need to take into account where they fall on the spectrum for a variety of different metrics.

 1. Income increases with longer hours